jasperkatzban/portfolio-site/content/blog-posts/hopper.md

 ![](/images/hopper-views.jpg)

 The hopper jumped over one meter into the air and rotated less than 90º, satisfying my design goal.
 It was awesome to see it jump, but the real achievement for me was actually working through the prototyping process, from only some rough sketches to a finished, functional contraption.
-Looking to nature for design inspiration was a new experience for me, and I think I've gained a new appreciation for how the beauty of nature can play a role in future design and engineering projects.
+Looking to nature for design inspiration was a new experience for me, and I think I've gained a greater appreciation for how the beauty of nature can play a role in future design and engineering projects.